pmoraless/pong-reinforced/README.md

 ## Q-Learning Algorithm

-The Q-learning algorithm is a model-free reinforcement learning algorithm.
+The Q-learning algorithm is a reinforcement learning algorithm.
 In the context of this Pong game, the Q-table is initialized with random values and is updated every time the ball is hit.
 The state is represented by a tuple of five variables: ball x-coordinate, ball y-coordinate, paddle 1 y-coordinate, paddle 2 y-coordinate, and ball direction (dx and dy).

 The reward is calculated as the difference between the scores of the two players and is used to update the Q-table using the following formula: